Course Home | Schedule | Learning Activities | DIY Tasks | Readings | Blogging | Real Time Sessions/Archive

 With purpose and context in mind, the designer can select, combine, and organize different elements of on-line and traditional instruction.
 Carman (2002) identifies five such elements calling them key “ingredients” (p.
 2):

-1. Live events.
+• Live events.
 These are synchronous, instructor-led events.
-Traditional lectures, video conferences, and synchronous chat sessions such as Elluminate are examples.
+Traditional lectures, video conferences, and synchronous chat sessions such as Blackboard Collaborate, Adobe Connect or YouTube are examples.

-2. Self-Paced Learning.
-Experiences the learner completes individually on her own time such as an internet or CD-ROM based tutorial.
+• Self-Paced Learning.
+Experiences the learner completes individually on her own time such as an Internet based tutorial.

-4. Assessment.
-Measurements of learners’ mastery of the objectives.
+• Assessment.
+Measurements of whether or to what extent learning has taken place.
 Assessment is not limited to conventional tests, quizzes, and grades.
 Narrative feedback, portfolio evaluations and, importantly, a designer’s reflection about a blended learning environment’s effectiveness or usefulness are all forms of assessment.

-5. Support Materials.
-These include reference material, both physical and virtual, FAQ forums, and summaries.
+• Support Materials.
+These include reference materials, both physical and virtual, FAQ forums, and summaries.
 Anything that aids learning retention and transfer.

 Blended Learning Design as an Emergent Process